DV

 What is the difference between DGRO and FDVV?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket strategy, while FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income approach.
-They are issued by BlackRock and Fidelity Investments respectively.
+DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income approach.
+They are issued by iShares and Fidelity Investments respectively.

 Can I hold both DGRO and FDVV?